sivsushruth/consolex/README.md

 You can choose to provide other shell options as well, like `iex -S mix phoenix.server`.
 Once the shell is launched, you can start using the editor and hit "Ctrl/Cmd + Enter" or click on the provided button to send the code to the running IEx instance and execute it.

+**Warning: Due to the exposed shell for commands, it is strongly advised to refrain from using this in production environment**

 **Warning: This project is still in development and contains bugs.
 Please help by reporting issues on github**

 ## Features